Code-Institute-Submissions/my-portfolio-new/README.md

 The About section provides a short introduction which gives some idea of my professionality and personality.
 The section will resize and even re-shape when the screen size is reduced.
 Visitors can browse my projects, which are presented as clickable cards.
 When clicked, a link to the associated GitHub repository will open in a separate browser tab.
-When hovered over with a pointer on desktop, the cards will display a darker font colour as well as a glowing pale green box shadow.
+When hovered over with a pointer on desktop, the cards will display a darker font colour as well as a glowing pale aquamarine box shadow.
 My social media profiles can be accessed by links within relative font awesome icons located in the footer.
 My CV is also downloadable via the font awesome download icon located in the footer.

 The contact form is sensitive to correctly formatted input by the user.